 Meaning: Well, none of us miss prison, but that has little to do with today's Good Word (see the Word History, though).
 The meanings of today's Good Word are: 1.
 Neglect or failure to do one's duty, either a legal duty or a duty of office.
 2. Misunderstanding, miscalculation, or underestimation; failure to appreciate the value of something.

 Notes: Today's Good Word is a noun derived from a verb that is sometimes spelled misprise, sometimes misprize.
-The latter seems to be preferred these days.
+The latter seems to be preferred these days, but I prefer the old spelling since it is consistent with surprise, apprise and enterprise.
 The verb means "to fail to appreciate the value or something" or "to hold contempt for".
 So, as you can see, the meaning of the noun has drifted a bit away from that of the verb.
 Be careful of the pronunciation and don't forget the I before ON at the end.

 In Play: Misprision is a mistake of evaluation, of underestimating the importance of something: "His misprision of the boss's seriousness cost him a promotion."
 Carrying the same sentiment forward, this word can also refer to failure to carry out one's duties, whether in the misprision of reporting a crime or in a public office: "His one foray into politics led to his being recalled for misprision of the office of dog-catcher."